Various Pros and Cons of Genetic Engineering For Cloning and Transformation

 6. Risky Pathogens

 Viruses and bacteria adapt to the environment.
-When these cannot get through the natural repellent of the genetically altered plant, these can grow stronger and more resistant, negatively affecting non-genetically engineered plants/animals.
+When these cannot get through the natural repellent of the genetically altered plant, they can grow stronger and more resistant, negatively affecting non-genetically engineered plants/animals.

 7. Negative Side Effects

 Nature is an extremely complex, interrelated chain.
-It is believed by some scientists that the introduction of genetically-modified genes may have an irreversible effect with consequences not yet known.
+Some scientists believe that the introduction of genetically-modified genes may have an irreversible effect with consequences not yet known.

 8. Unfavorable Diversity

-However, what is to stop just a handful of people taking the research too far?
-What if we start demanding ‘designer babies,’ children whose hair color, eye color, height and intelligence we can dictate?
+Plus, the concern about genetic engineering misuse or abuse is valid and raises important ethical questions.
+What if we start demanding ‘designer babies,’ children whose hair color, eye color, height, and intelligence we can dictate?

 Genetic engineering is one of the topics that cause a lot of controversies.
 Altering the DNA of organisms has undoubtedly raised a few eyebrows.
 It may work wonders, but who knows if playing with nature is “really safe” or not?
 Making yourself aware of all aspects of genetic engineering can help you to form your own opinion.